-Prerequisite: SPN 303 or 304 Advanced Spanish Conversation and Composition Meets general academic requirement D or L.
+Prerequisite: SPN 303 or 304 Advanced Spanish Conversation and Composition

 500-549.
 Senior Seminar: Aspects of Hispanic Literature

 The theme of the course varies in accordance with the interests of enrolled students and the preference of the instructor.
 Past topics have included Don Juan, Human Rights Literature, and The Poetry of Neruda.
 Each student will research, write, and present a paper.
 Open to seniors and, with instructor approval, exceptional juniors.
 Taught in Spanish.